 Professor Alan Felstead has degrees from the University of Cambridge, the University of Warwick and Imperial College, University of London.
 He has held positions at Nuffield College, University of Oxford and the University of Leicester.
 Since 2006 he has been a Research Professor at Cardiff School of Social Sciences, Cardiff University.
 His research focuses on: the quality of work; training, skills and learning; non-standard employment; and the spaces and places of work.
-Professor Felstead has completed numerous funded research projects (including 13 funded by the Economic and Social Research Council), produced seven books, and written over 200 journal articles, book chapters, research reports and discussion papers.
-He has generated research income of £5.7 million with grants from, for example, the ESRC, UK government departments, the European Union and the European Centre for the Development of Vocational Training (CEDEFOP).
+Professor Felstead has completed numerous funded research projects (including 15 funded by the Economic and Social Research Council), produced seven books, and written over 200 journal articles, book chapters, research reports and discussion papers.
+He has generated research income of £7.3 million with grants from, for example, the ESRC, UK government departments, devolved administrations, the European Union and the European Centre for the Development of Vocational Training (CEDEFOP).
 He has delivered many keynote addresses to conferences around the world, including China, Singapore, South Africa, Australia and Europe, and given labour market advice to policy-makers inside and outside the UK.
 His latest book, Unequal Britain at Work, was published in 2015 by Oxford University Press.
-According to one reveiwer the book offers a 'welcome' and 'nuanced empirical analysis ... very relevant to policy debate'.
+According to one reveiwer the book 'is impressive for its timespan, depth and rigour', while for another it offers a 'welcome' and 'nuanced empirical analysis ... very relevant to policy debate'.
 His other books have also drawn praise.
 Improving Working as Learning, London: Routledge, 2009, won a prestigious prize from the Society for Educational Studies awarded for books in print that year.
 Changing Places of Work, London: Palgrave, 2005, also made an impact, with one reviewer rating it as a 'significant book' prompting us to 'rediscover and rethink the socio-spatial organisation of work'.
-He has been Visiting Professor at the ESRC Centre for Learning and Life Chances in Knowledge Economies and Societies (LLAKES), Institute of Education, University of London since 2009, he was appointed a Fellow of the Academy of the Social Sciences (FAcSS) in 2011 and a Fellow of the Learned Society of Wales (FLSW) in 2013, and is currently a Senior Member of the ESRC's Peer Review College.
+He has been Visiting Professor at the ESRC Centre for Learning and Life Chances in Knowledge Economies and Societies (LLAKES), UCL Institute of Education since 2009, he was appointed a Fellow of the Academy of the Social Sciences (FAcSS) in 2011 and a Fellow of the Learned Society of Wales (FLSW) in 2013, and is currently a Senior Member of the ESRC's Peer Review College.

-I have supervised and taught numerous dissertations and theses.
+I have supervised numerous undergraduate and masters dissertations as well as PhD theses.
 I have also acted as PhD external examiner on many occasions, both in the UK and overseas.

 I am keen to supervise topics related to the labour market, including the location of work, types of employment contract and the variety of ways in which workers learn at work.

 I convene a second year module on the world of work which combines academic study with experiential learning (SI0240).
-In additin, I give occasional lectures on other modules such as the first year social research methods module (SI0120).
-I also teach skills concepts, ways of understanding workforce development and research methods in context as part of a Masters in Skills and Workforce Development in Singapore (SIT900 and SIT903).
+In addition, I give occasional lectures on other modules such as the first year social research methods module (SI0120).
+I also teach skills concepts, ways of understanding workforce development and research methods in context as part of a Masters in Skills and Workforce Development in Singapore (SIT903).

 During my career, I have supervised and taught numerous students to completion of post-graduate dissertations and theses.
 I have also acted as PhD external examiner on many occasions, both in the UK and overseas.
 I am keen to supervise postgraduate students whose areas of interest are related to the labour market.
 Such topics include the location of work, types of employment contract and the variety of ways in which workers learn at work.

-Research council funded projects include, in reverse chronological order (non-RC projects not listed):
+Research council funded research projects include, in reverse chronological order (non-ESRC projects not listed):

 7. ESRC – 'Work Attitude Measures in Large Multi-User Surveys' funded under Seminar Series Competition (Co-applicant with Brendan Burchell, Shirley Dex, Zella King and Michael Rose).

-8. ESRC matched by funds from DfES, DTI, LSC, SSDA, Scottish Enterprise and ELWa (additional funds for boosts from ELWa, EMDA, Scottish Enterprise and Highlands & Islands Enterprise) – '2006 Skills Survey' (Co-applicant with Francis Green and Duncan Gallie).
+6. ESRC – '2006 Skills Survey' (with additonal funds from ELWa, EMDA, Scottish Enterprise and Highlands & Islands Enterprise) (Co-applicant with Francis Green and Duncan Gallie).